thomasWeise/oa_data/README.md

 # Experimental Data of the Book "Optimization Algorithms"

 Here we provide the data of the experiments conducted for the electronic book "[Optimization Algorithms](https://thomasweise.github.io/oa)".
+These experiments have been done using the *The Metaheuristic Optimization in Python*, [`moptipy`](https://thomasweise.github.io/moptipy/index.html) for short.

 ## Job Shop Scheduling Problem (JSSP)